-Threatened fundamental rights: The EU directive undermined the fundamental right to live a private life uninterfered by state control.
-Freedom of expression and information as well as editorial secrecy are also weakened and the fundamental right to data protection is massively curtailed.
+Threatened fundamental rights: The EU directive undermined the fundamental right to live a private life, free from interference by state control.
+Freedom of expression and information, as well as editorial secrecy were also weakened, and the fundamental right to data protection was massively curtailed.
 A paradigm shift is taking place: away from the presumption of innocence, towards premature suspicion.
-Professional secrets are undermined and and consequently there is a loss of trust as contacts with doctors, lawyers, psychologists and journalists remain traceable.
+As such, professional secrets are undermined and, consequently, there is a loss of trust as contact with doctors, lawyers, psychologists, and journalists remains traceable.

 Alleged prevention: The preventive use of data for law enforcement is clearly refuted in scientific studies (Max Planck Institute, Freiburg, TU Darmstadt).
 To date, officials have not been able to prove that such a general suspicion actually increases security.

 Creeping misappropriation of laws: Soon after the introduction of data retention in Austria, the content industry - above all the music and film industry - declared their desires: Without any connection to the originally intended fight against terrorism and organized crime, they demanded the use of data for the prosecution of copyright infringement.
 Needless to say, the domestic military intelligence services did not want to be offside and demanded access.

 Technical evasion: Terrorists and organized criminals can evade the surveillance network through expertise - an effort that the unsuspecting, carefree citizen usually does not undertake.